 RCA Studio B is open to the public and is credited as pioneering the “Nashville Sound.”
 Guided tours are available, operated by the Country Music Hall of Fame and Museum.
 Inside the first recording studio opened by a major label, there are details of famous recording sessions and the Steinway piano that Elvis favored.

-Close by to Music Row is Division Street and the neighborhood known as Midtown.
+Close by Music Row is Division Street and the neighborhood known as Midtown.
 Midtown is a lot of fun!
-It’s on upper Broadway and contains a lot of dive bars, restaurants, and cocktail bars.
+It's on Upper Broadway and contains a lot of dive bars, restaurants, and cocktail bars.
 I wrote an extensive post on where to stay and go in Midtown here.

 Music Row is also close to 21st Avenue on West End.

 - Winners Bar & Grill.
 It is an excellent bar with local live music and a casual atmosphere during the week.
 It gets busy on weekends.

 - Losers Bar & Grill.
 A Nashville dive bar is known for its unglamorous and old style.
 The live music is great.

 - The Dogwood.
 Great live music with good food.

 - The Slider House.
 Gourmet sliders seven days a week.